xyb3rt/acme.vim/README.md

 Configuration
 -------------

-If you want external commands to open files in the vim instance they were started from, then add the following lines to your `~/.profile`:
+If you want external commands to open files in the vim instance they are running in, then add the following lines to your `~/.profile`:

 ```
 if [ -z "$ACMEVIMPORT" ]; then